SinghTushar20/Learn-to-Code/03-Computer Graphics/Modern OpenGL/Readme.md

   - Each shader can specify inputs and outputs using those keywords and wherever an output variable matches with an input variable of the next shader stage they're passed along.
   - So if we want to send data from one shader to the other we'd have to declare an output in the sending shader and a similar input in the receiving shader.
 OpenGL will link those variables together and then it is possible to send data between shaders (this is done when linking a program object).
 - The vertex and fragment shaders differ a bit sometimes.
   - The _vertex shader_ differs in its input, in that it receives its input straight from the vertex data.
-To define how the vertex data is organized we specify the input variables with location metadata so we can configure the vertex attributes on the CPU as `layout (location = 0)`.
+To define how the vertex data is organized we specify the input variables with location metadata so we can configure the vertex attributes on the CPU as `layout (location = 0)`, the location can be 1, 2 if we provide other data such as color or texture co-ordinates as well and specified it's layout in vertex attribute.
   - The _fragment shader_ requires a `vec4` color output variable, since it needs to generate a final output color.
 If failed to specify an output color in the fragment shader, the color buffer output for those fragments will be undefined (which usually means OpenGL will render them either black or white).
 - **Uniforms** are another way to pass data from our application on the CPU to the shaders on the GPU.
   - They are global, meaning that a uniform variable is unique per shader program object, and can be accessed from any shader at any stage in the shader program.